gradhakr/multicloud-setup/README.md

 ## Specific parts

-### Conda
+### Miniconda
-To install the latest version of conda, do:
+To install the latest Linux version of miniconda from the Anaconda website, do:

 ```
 make conda